daconrad/anadromous/README.md

 * Include three-day forecast
 * Add more rivers (Grand Ronde, Willamette, etc.)
 * Sort control (sorty by rating, distance, temp/precipitation/etc.)

+## Vibe Code...

+Act as a JavaScript developer.
+Build  an application called “Anadromous” which provides a summary of the steelhead fishing conditions for rivers around the pacific northwest.

+For all weather-related data, use Openweather with the API Key: Sssshhhhhhh....

+For all river-flow data, use USGS water data

+The factors that matter are as follows, in order of impact:

+Access: If regulations state the river is closed to angling, no other factors matter.

+Anticipated Return Size: If known, the more fish that are anticipated to return to the river, the better.
+Use current data and information from official state fish and wildlife sources.
+Represent anticipated return size with the number of fish.

+River Flow: River flow is better if it has been high recently but is a day or two into dropping.
+Represent river flow with feet.
+If feet is not available use cubic feet per second.
+Also indicate if the value is rising, staying level, or dropping from the previous day.

+Temperatures from previous three days: Lower temperatures are better.
+Represent temperature in degrees Fahrenheit

+Weather Conditions: Cloudy is better than sunny.
+Represent weather conditions with a short text description

+Precipitation: Light precipitation is okay, heavy precipitation is bad.
+Represent precipitation in % probability

+Wind: No wind is better than wind.
+Represent wind in knots per hour

+Weekday: Tuesday Wednesday, and Thursday are better than Friday or Monday.
+Saturday and Sunday are the least desirable.

+Distance from my current location: Closer is better than farther away.
+Represent distance in miles from current location.

+After launching the application loads a screen with a list of rivers sorted in order of estimated conditions quality from best to worst within a 400 mile radius.
+The user can choose to increase or decrease the radius distance.

+If a user selects a specific location, a new screen displays all the condition data used to create the rating in prioritized order.
+It also displays a button to go back to the list of locations.